Lande21/RolandeU.github.io/README.md

 hay oh oh, Welcome...
 # RolandeU.github.io
-A portfolio GitHub webpage with a few bits of my work And the progress i have made in ios mobile development
+A portfolio GitHub webpage with a few bits of my work in data And the progress i have made in ios mobile development

 Daily Notes